When Peep Laja shares conversion rate optimization (CRO) tips, people listen. And for good reason.

-It isn’t just about image quality, either.
+It isn’t just about image quality which can be improved by image upscaling.
 It’s about what you choose to show (and the data suggests that people care about the human context).

 Consider Medalia art, which boosted their ecommerce conversions by 95% by including photographs of the artists themselves.